chaikiat/daily_aud_currency_rates_data/README.md

       13. Create a job each for the glue job files in the repository - [src/glue_jobs]
           a. `delete_parquet_currency_table_s3_athena.py`: drops the table in S3, in order to create a new table with every run of the ETL job
           b. `create_parquet_currency_table_glue_job.py`: references the raw API data table (#6 above) and creates a new partitioned table
-          c. `dq_checks_parquet_currency_table.py`: Runs some data quality checks on the new table, to validate for any unintended data in the                table
+          c. `dq_checks_parquet_currency_table.py`: Runs a series of data quality checks on the new table, to validate for any unintended data                in the table
           d. `publish_prod_parquet_currency_table.py`: Publishes the final table in a production database in Amazon Athena, where downstream applications like Grafana can access
       14. In AWS Glue, create a workflow to orchestrate this data pipeline:
           a.
 Start the pipeline every day or on-demand (to trigger the pipeline manually)